Sums of generalized harmonic series for kids from five to fifteen: The general case of

 and we get

-However, the figure $U_n$ has a complicated shape and it is not altogether clear how to calculate its $n$-dimensional volume $\mathrm{Vol}_{n}(U_n)$.
-Therefore, for a moment, we concentrate on the even values of $n$ for which (\ref{eq28}) works perfectly well and leads to
+However, the figure $U_n$ has a complicated shape and it is not altogether clear how to calculate its $n$-dimensional volume $\mathrm{Vol}_{n}(U_n)$ (nevertheless, a hyperbolic version can lead to some new insights \cite{6A,6B}).
+Therefore, for a moment, we concentrate on the even values of $n$ for which (\ref{eq28}) works perfectly well and leads to \cite{8,9}

 where $\Delta_n$ is a $n$-dimensional polytope defined through the inequalities

 It is assumed in (\ref{eq32}) that $u_i$ are indexed cyclically (mod $n$) and therefore $u_{n+1}=u_1$.